erwanthomas/learnrx-bdd/README.md

 # Functional Programming in Javascript

-A tutorial about RxJS and functional programming in javascript, originally written by Jafar Husain and turned into a BDD test suite by me.
+A tutorial about RxJS and functional programming in javascript, originally written by Jafar Husain and ReactiveX contributors, and turned into a BDD test suite based on markdown files by me.

-The original tutorial can be found [here](https://github.com/jhusain/learnrx).
+The source code of the original tutorial used to be [here](https://github.com/jhusain/learnrx).
+It has now moved to [here](https://github.com/ReactiveX/learnrx).

 ## How-to